Proto-Greek language: Second palatalization

-The restoration of *y after original *t or *tʰ (resulting in *ťť) occurred only in morphologically transparent formations, by analogy with similar formations in which *y was preceded by other consonants.
+The restoration of *y after original *t or *tʰ (resulting in *t͏̌t͏̌) occurred only in morphologically transparent formations, by analogy with similar formations in which *y was preceded by other consonants.
 In formations that were morphologically opaque, the restoration did not take place and the *t͡s that resulted from the first palatalization of *ty and *tʰy remained.
 Hence, depending on the type of formation, the pre-Proto-Greek sequences *ty and *tʰy have different outcomes in the later languages.
 In particular, medial *t(ʰ)y becomes Attic -s- in opaque formations but -tt- in transparent formations.

 The outcome of PG medial *ts in Homeric Greek is s after a long vowel, and vacillation between s and ss after a short vowel: tátēsi dat. pl. "rug" < tátēt-, possí(n)/posí(n) dat. pl. "foot" < pod-.
 This was useful for the composer of the Iliad and Odyssey, since possí with double s scans as long-short, while posí with single s scans as short-short.
 Thus the writer could use each form in different positions in a line.